Duosmium/blog/content/posts/welcome.md

 tags:
   - Duosmium News
 geekblogToC: 3
-geekblogHidden: true
+geekblogHidden: false
-geekblogAnchor: true
+geekblogAnchor: false
-draft: true
+draft: false
 ---
 Welcome to the new Duosmium blog!
 We're excited to roll this site out as a space to share thoughts about Science Olympiad.
 We'll also be using the "Duosmium News" section of this website to be discussing our own work on Duosmium-related projects.
 <!--more-->